barbazul/1kfa/mod_guide_gm.md

 skip forward to the Touchstone List.
 But if they do want to continue, add in the next layer of rules before jumping back into the action.

- * Give them each their 2 Slot Cards.
- * Tell the players how the Slot Card rules work.
+ * Any character still wearing their elaborate costume should get a card entitled "Costume".
+This is an item.
+ * If the characters have aquired any significant items during their adventure so far, make a card for that.
  * The characters do not get any Pack cards, as they were just prisoners
- * Any character still wearing their elaborate costume should get a card entitled "Costume".
-This is an item, so it should be put on a item slot.
- * If the characters have aquired any significant items during their adventure so far, make a card for that and if the item is heavy or unwieldy, put it on an item slot.

 ### Sarrukan's Chamber 3rd PC variant - The imprisoned guard